-To identify the Future 50, BCG examined more than 1,000 publicly traded companies with at least $20 billion in market value or $10 billion in revenue in the 12 months through the end of 2018.
+To identify the Future 50, the BCG Henderson Institute examined more than 1,000 publicly traded companies with at least $20 billion in market value or $10 billion in revenue in the 12 months through the end of 2019.

 The other 70% is based on a company’s capacity to deliver against this potential.
 This score comprises 19 factors, selected for their ability to predict growth over the following five years, which fall into four categories:

 Our A.I. algorithm relies on natural language processing to detect a company’s strategic orientation from its SEC filings and annual reports.
 We assess the clarity of a company’s strategy from earnings calls.
 We also assess a company’s commitment to sustainability from its governance rating by Arabesque, a data-analytics firm.

 Technology and investments